P4nd4233/personal--blogg/tp_link-2.md

 ### 2) Make sure to update your networking equipment firmware, it is part of the system as a whole too.

-### 3) If you can, use firewall like pfSense or other solutions, many times router firewalls are just not customizable enough.
+### 3) If you can, use firewall like pfSense or other solutions, many times built-in router firewalls are just not customizable enough.
 * pfSense for example, can get it's functionality extended, as an Intrusion Detection System (IDS).
 There are solutions available, and can be natively installed like: `Suricata` or `Snort`.
-If so, it will <strong> require more processing power</strong>, because of the <strong>real time traffic checks = more expensive hardware.</strong>
+If so, it will <strong> require more processing power</strong>, because of the <strong>real time traffic monitoring = more expensive hardware.</strong>

 ### 4) Implement a strong password policy.
 * <a href="https://docs.microsoft.com/en-us/microsoft-365/admin/misc/password-policy-recommendations?view=o365-worldwide" target="_blank">This</a> is a good and quick read.